The best ways to relieve stress naturally

 There are a few essential oils to choose from to combat stress such as the following:

-Some of my all-time favorites are Lavender, Lemon, Bergamot Sandalwood, geranium, ylang-ylang, orange, frankincense, rose, are all great at improving mood and lifting stress.
+Some of my all-time favorites are Lavender, Lemon, Bergamot Sandalwood, geranium, ylang-ylang, orange, frankincense, and rose, which are all great at improving mood and lifting stress.

 Reign in the clutter